glaucotodesco/bootcamp-agenda-java/README.md

     8. Test Both Profile

     9. Create AreaController get /areas and test.
+(Copy All from other project!!!)

     10. Create Talent API Test Project.

     11. Create Environment and Variable Host